Sinakhx/array-slayer/README.md

 #### **replaceByIndex**

-replaces array items using the given array index
+replaces an array item using the given array index

 ```js
 import { replaceByIndex } from "array-slayer/replace.js";